websiteworld/parcelport-api-integration/README.md

 				.country("NZ").postcode("5028")
 				.build(pickupAddressWarningMessages);

-		// A list for wanring messages warning about missing mandatory parameters in the delivery address.
+		// A list for warning messages warning about missing mandatory parameters in the delivery address.
 		List<String> deliveryAddressWarningMessages = new ArrayList<String>();

 		Address deliveryAddress = new Address.Builder()